LucasRochaFernandes/Conceitos_React_ToDoList/README.md

 ## Description
-- This project is a challenge made by the education platform Rocketseat that tests the basics of React
+- This project is a challenge, made by the education platform Rocketseat, that tests the basics of React